qiushao/DBHelper/README.md

 ### example

-#### 1. define a java bean with Database Annotation, this java bean will be a table
+#### 1. define a java bean with Database Annotation,
+`Note` :this java bean will be a table,dbhelper will add a column `_id` automatic as the primary key.

 ```
 package net.qiushao.dbhelper;